Get A Free Legal Consultation

 Active-duty service members deployed overseas may be at risk of exposure, as older buildings in these areas often have asbestos.

-Veterans who used asbestos products in their Military Occupational Specialty (MOS) often performed a similar occupation after their service.
+Veterans who used asbestos products in their Military Occupational Specialty (MOS) often held a similar job after their service.

 Finding medical support and care is crucial after a mesothelioma diagnosis.
 Our medical department, led by Registered Nurse Amy Fair, can help connect mesothelioma patients to the best treatment options available.